 - Stay until the end.
 Many times, the end of the auction is when the best deals happen.
 Wait until after the headline cars have been sold and the crowd has thinned out.
 You may just discover a deal that you weren’t expecting.

 - Take care of the details.
 You should know whether or not you’ll be trailering your classic car home or shipping it.
-If you’re shipping it, arrange for that as soon as the deal is closed.
+If you’re shipping it, make the arrangements as soon as the deal is closed.
 Auction companies work with reputable shippers who usually have representatives on site to help.

 Classic Car Insurance